-Restorative Virtual Environments for Rehabilitation: Does Virtual Nature Therapy enhance sleep on the Intensive Care Unit?
+REstorative Virtual Environments for REhabilitation: Does Virtual Nature Therapy enhance sleep on the Intensive Care Unit?

-To date, no group has investigated the use of interactive, virtual reality based technology to modify the ICU patient environment.
-We hypothesise that interactive technology can be used to improve the patients perception of their environment.
+Interactive technology can be used to improve the patients perception of their environment.
 Engagement in this environment will lead to relaxation and improvement in sleep quality.

-NRES Committee West Midlands - South Birmingham; 26/032014; ref.
-14/WM/0058
+NRES Committee West Midlands - South Birmingham; 26/03/2014, ref: 14/WM/0058

 Non-randomised; Interventional and Observational; Design type: Process of Care, Qualitative